1. Market discount rate update - introduction

 α Company specific risk premium

 Risk-free rates remain close to historical lows

-The negligible change in government bond yields between the two dates is unlikely to result in a material change in overall discount rates, all other things being equal.
+The rise in government bond yields since June 2022 is likely to result in an increase in overall discount rates, all other things being equal.

-Risk-free rates remain close to historically low levels.
+Despite the recent rise in bond yields, risk-free rates remain at historically low levels.
 Rather than adopting current market observed risk-free rates, some valuers are adjusting observed risk-free rates to reflect a long-term average rate.
 However, some of these valuers are then not adjusting other parameters accordingly – leading to inconsistent and unreliable discount rate conclusions.

 We avoid the dangers of normalising by using market observed risk-free rates coupled with a contemporaneous assessment of the EMRP.
 This better reflects the current views implicit in capital markets and responds more quickly to changes in market pricing.

 Source: RoZetta Institute Ltd – Risk Measurement Service as at 30 September 2022 (latest available)

 There have been a number of moderate changes over the past six months and, out of 24 discrete industries reported, only the 7 industries above showed a change in the observed beta of 0.15 or greater.

 Rather than simply adopting an industry beta, we recommend undertaking a detailed analysis of the companies in a sector that have comparable risk to the business being valued.
 The betas for comparable companies should be based on data up to 31 December 2022 and generally need to be ‘ungeared’ to remove the impact of actual debt levels and then ‘re-geared’ to the optimal debt level (which is not necessarily the actual debt level) of the business being valued.